8 ways to capture the partial solar eclipse with your smartphone

 Since the eclipse will be tiny in the default view, it will be impossible to resist the temptation to zoom in slightly.
 What zoom you can muster will entirely depend on the model of smartphone you have, with flagship handsets typically more capable of optical zoom (which is way preferable to digital zoom, which simply degrades the image).

 Another technique here is to use one of the best lenses for iPhone and Android phones, which will manually add some optical magnification.
-But perhaps the best way is to use a telescope with a good quality filter on the front of the telescope, and then to hold a smartphone over the eyepiece to snap an image.
+But perhaps the best way is to use a telescope with a good-quality solar filter on the front of the telescope, and then to hold a smartphone over the eyepiece to snap an image.

 3. Use a tripod

-Shop around, because it’s important to use a tripod that is up to the job.
-As well as being sturdy it needs to be able to point to the altitude of the eclipse at your location.
-“Many tripods are limited in the altitude they can point to,” says Telepun.
-“With lightweight gear like a smartphone, you can cheat to get more altitude by making the tripod legs uneven to gain an upward angle.”
+Shop around, because it’s important to use a tripod that is up to the job, like one of the best tripods for smartphones.
+As well as being sturdy, it needs to be able to point to the altitude of the eclipse at your location.
+That’s not going to be an issue for this eclipse, which is relatively low in the sky from all locations.

 Touchscreens are a pain when it comes to photography.
 Each time you touch your smartphone’s screen it introduces a tiny wobble, which will blur the image – particularly if you’re zoomed in.

-Google's advice to smartphone photographers is to practice your settings ahead of the eclipse itself. "“The first time you use your phone’s camera shouldn’t be the day you actually want to capture your image,” says Pixel Camera product manater Michael Specht.
+Google's advice to smartphone photographers is to practice your settings ahead of the eclipse itself.
+“The first time you use your phone’s camera shouldn’t be the day you actually want to capture your image,” says Pixel Camera product manater Michael Specht.
 “We’re in the digital age, so it doesn’t cost money to go capture a thousand images to see what the different settings do!
 Use your tools, test them out and become familiar with them.”
-Practice taking photos at different times of day, to mimic the descent into darkness that will happen at the time of the total eclipse itself

 5. Photograph eclipse-chasers